HaniNguyen1803/Hackathon-Gala-Images/README.md

 2. Data Exploration
 - Labels Distribution
 - Show random images of each category
-3. Build classification models
-- Model With PCA and No PCA
+3. Build classification models with PCA and No PCA
 - Random Forest
 - Logistic Regression
 - XGBoost
 4. Build deep learning model using TensorFlow
 - Build model from scratch
 - Build model with pre-trained model VGG16
 5. Predictions on test data of all models